axonweb3/axon-docs/docs/api/latest_version.md

     * `summary`: [`Hex`](#type-Hex)
 * result: [`bool`](#type-bool)

 Used for submitting a proof-of-work solution.
-Since the axon does not use it, so returns true forever.
+Since the axon does not use it, so returns `true` forever.

 #### Params

-* `nc` - 8 Bytes - The nonce found (64 bits)
+* `nc` - 8 Bytes, the nonce found.
-* `hash` -  32 Bytes - The header's pow-hash (256 bits)
+* `hash` -  32 Bytes, the header's pow-hash.
-* `summary` - 32 Bytes - The mix digest (256 bits)
+* `summary` - 32 Bytes, the mix digest.

 #### Returns

-Boolean - returns true if the provided solution is valid, otherwise false.Since the axon does not use it, so return true forever.
+Boolean - returns true if the provided solution is valid, otherwise false.Since the axon does not use it, so return `true` forever.

 #### Examples